gSchool/ada-pse/02-pse02/pse-2-checkpoint.md

 1. Is there some pattern required for the student ids?
 1. What key-value pairs should the hashes contain?
-1. What to do if the array of names is empty?
+1. What should happen if the array of names is empty?
-1. Can ID numbers be negative?
+1. Can id numbers be negative?
-1. Should Ids be Integers or can they be floats?
+1. Should ids be Integers or can they be floats?

 ##### !end-explanation